integritee-network/worker/samples/teeracle/README.md

 *Prerequisites:*

 * Ensure you have access to a Kubernetes cluster with SGX-enabled nodes and kubectl installed and configured.
-Rhe easiest way to get started is to order Kubernetes fro Securitee [Securitee Kubernetes](https://securitee.tech/products/), which offers SGX-enabled nodes.
+The easiest way to get started is to order Kubernetes from Securitee [Securitee Kubernetes](https://securitee.tech/products/), which offers SGX-enabled nodes.
 * You have [Helm](https://helm.sh/docs/intro/install/) installed

 ## Kubernetes deployment walkthrough